-10 A common scenario for DASH distribution results that a live generated service is also made avail-11 able for On-Demand offering after the live program is completed.
-The typical scenario is as fol-12 lows:
+- 10 A common scenario for DASH distribution results that a live generated service is also made avail- - able for On-Demand offering after the live program is completed.
+The typical scenario is as fol- - 12 lows:

 - The Segments as generated for the live service are also used for the On-Demand case.
-This avoids reformatting and also permits to reuse the Segments that are already cached. - 15 The MPD is modified to reflect that the content is available as On-Demand now. - Problems that results from live delivery may be solved, e.g. variable segment durations, or issues of segment unavailability. - 18 The content may be augmented with ads. - 19 The content may be trimmed from a longer, e.g. 24/7 stream, at the beginning and/or end.
+This avoids reformatting and also permits to reuse the Segments that are already cached. - The MPD is modified to reflect that the content is available as On-Demand now. - Problems that results from live delivery may be solved, e.g. variable segment durations, or issues of segment unavailability. - The content may be augmented with ads. - The content may be trimmed from a longer, e.g. 24/7 stream, at the beginning and/or end. - In an extension to this scenario, the same MPD URL is used for live and on-demand content.
+This transition scenario is discussed in clause 4.6.4.

-20 4.6.2.
+22 4.6.2.
 Content Offering Requirements and Recommendations